 The need for comprehensive, well thought-out tender documents is essential, both in terms of receiving realistic prices for your project, and in ensuring your project remains in line with the projected budget when it goes on site.

-You can download our template tender letter to put your project out to tender, but read on to find out exactly what to include and how to go about the process.
+Read on to find out exactly what to include in your tender letter and how to go about the process.

 - What to include in your tender documents